bpfman/bpfman/docs/blog/posts/introduction-to-bpfman.md

-When used on an individual server, bpfman runs as a system daemon, and applications communicate with it using a gRPC API.  bpfman can also be used via a command line tool called bpfctl which in turn uses the gRPC API.
-The following is an example of using bpfctl to load and attach an xdp program.
+When used on an individual server, bpfman runs as a system daemon, and applications communicate with it using a gRPC API.  bpfman can also be used via a command line which in turn uses the gRPC API.
+The following is an example of using bpfman to load and attach an xdp program.

-    bpfctl load-from-image -g GLOBAL_u8=01 -i quay.io/bpfman-bytecode/xdp_pass:latest xdp -i eth0 -p 100
+    bpfman load-from-image -g GLOBAL_u8=01 -i quay.io/bpfman-bytecode/xdp_pass:latest xdp -i eth0 -p 100

 This architecture is depicted in the following diagram.